dedhiaparth98/dedhiaparth98/README.md

 ### Hi there 👋
 I am currently implementing various Deep Learning and Computer Vision algorithms.
-I also like designing microservices.
-Feel free to contact me for Backend or Deep Learning Projects.
+I also enjoy learning python and implementing various libraries that makes development fast and fun.

-About me: I like reading novels, painting, and trekking
+About me: I like reading novels, painting, playing keyboard, and trekking

 You could always reach me at 📫 [LinkedIn](https://in.linkedin.com/in/parth-dedhia)